nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `payroll INDEX` or `payroll /n NAME`

 * Calculates the payroll of the employee specified by the `INDEX` or `NAME`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer**.

 Examples: